 This year, thousands of Americans will be diagnosed with mesothelioma, a rare and aggressive cancer caused by exposure to asbestos.
 As union workers, you and your family have a higher risk of exposure.

-The sad truth is companies knew about the dangers of asbestos exposure, but remained silent.
-Now, after a latency period of 10 to 50 years, union workers are developing mesothelioma and other asbestos-related diseases.
+The sad truth is that companies knew about the dangers of asbestos exposure — but stayed silent.
+Since mesothelioma takes 10 to 50 years to develop, union workers are now being diagnosed with mesothelioma and other asbestos-related diseases.

 A Friend to Labor